matchms/matchmsextras/README.md

 Additional functionalities to be used with [matchms](https://github.com/matchms/matchms).

 Usually this is stuff which either in scope and/or in code quality and/or in degree of unit testing does not match the criteria we have for matchms.
-For producing the results shown in our [Spec2Vec article, PLoS Computational Biology, 2021](https://doi.org/10.1371/journal.pcbi.1008724) we used code from `matchms_extras 0.1.0`.
-To fully reproduce those results you can install this via `pip install matchms_extras==0.1.0`.
+For producing the results shown in our [Spec2Vec article, PLoS Computational Biology, 2021](https://doi.org/10.1371/journal.pcbi.1008724) we used code from `matchmsextras 0.1.0`.
+To fully reproduce those results you can install this via `pip install matchmsextras==0.1.0`.
 For all other purposes we recommend using the latest release.

 ## Installation

 ```
-pip install matchms_extras
+pip install matchmsextras
 ```

 ## Citing us